jkfmCZ/Elite_Properties-1/README.md

 # Check if setup was successful
 npm run dev  # Start server and check http://localhost:5000/health
 ```

+> **For New Users**: Simply run `npm run setup` - it automatically handles database creation, migrations, and sample data.

 ### Test User Credentials